IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### seeAlso
 A link to a machine readable document that semantically describes the resource with the `seeAlso` property, such as an XML or RDF description.
 This document could be used for search and discovery or inferencing purposes, or just to provide a longer description of the resource.
-The `profile` and `format` properties of the document _SHOULD_ be given to help the client to make appropriate use of the document.
+The `profile` and `format` properties of the document _SHOULD_ be given to help the client select between multiple descriptions (if provided), and to make appropriate use of the document.

  * Any resource type _MAY_ have one or more external descriptions related to it.